lakal3/VGE/docs/build_vgelib.md

 Linux release build was compiled with clang 9.0 C and C++ compilers and the build has been tested only with the clang compiler.
 GNU gcc/g++ compilers should also work if you prefer them.

 Linux needs additional libraries to build GLWF.
+You should have at least installed:
+- libx11dev
+- libxrandr-dev
+- libxinerama-dev
+- libxcursor-dev
+- libxi-dev

 See their documentation about the requirements (or just run make and install what is missing).

 Also, make sure that you place your shared library (libVGELib.so) where the OS will be able to locate it.